UST-QuAntiL/Quokka-Gateway/README.md

 This gateway routes requests following the schema ``/quokka/*`` to the corresponding services configured in ``application.yaml``, the [Dockerfile](./Dockerfile), or using the corresponding environment variables (see [here](https://github.com/UST-QuAntiL/Quokka-Gateway/blob/master/.docker/application.yaml.tpl)).
 The Gateway's default port is `6474`.
 The request schemas of the individual services have to be used.
-They can be found in their respective documentations.
+They can be found in their respective documentation.

 ### Gateways